BinitaBharati/sample-graphql-server/README.md

 # Test
 [GraphiQL](https://github.com/graphql/graphiql) interface is enabled with this project.
 The GraphQL queries can be invoked at : [http://host:4000/graphql](http://host:4000/graphql)

-Screen shot og GraphiQL interface:
+Screen shot of GraphiQL interface:
 ![GraphiQL interface](doc/graphiql.png)